ogazitt/saasmaster-api/README.md

 This repository contains the API for the SaaSMaster single-page applciation.

-SaaSMaster-API is utilizes the express web server.
+SaaSMaster-API utilizes the express web server, and relies on [Auth0](https://auth0.com) for authentication and authorization.

+It is a Google Cloud Platform app, with dependencies on Google Cloud Build, Google Cloud Run, Google Cloud Pubsub, Google Cloud Scheduler, and Google Cloud Natural Language API's.

 ## Available scripts